Read about Mike Hill’s talk at a recent meeting of Manchester’s ‘Lit and Phil’ Society on the Trust and Festival News page.

 Please look on the 2016 Festival page for the latest announcement about next year’s event.

 The Graham Greene Birthplace Trust

 Welcome to The Graham Greene Birthplace Trust website.
-Click on the Trust and Festival News page for the latest information about us.
+Click on the Trust and Festival News page for the latest information about our current activities.
 We are a non-profit organisation whose purpose is to promote interest and research into the life and works of the author Graham Greene (1904–1991) and to run the yearly Graham Greene International Festival.
 Our registered charity number is 1064839.

 Graham Greene was born in Berkhamsted, Hertfordshire, on 2 October 1904.
 His father was headmaster of the Berkhamsted Boys’ School.
 Graham became one of the most successful British authors of the twentieth century, writing film reviews, plays, short stories, essays, “entertainments”, novels and travel books.
 Many of his novels have been turned into films and his most famous works have been translated into a large number of languages.